simenandreas91/Codex_project/README.md

 ## Features

-- Fast search across snippet name, description, script body, and metadata.
+- 🔍 Fast search across snippet name, description, script body, and metadata
-- Type-aware forms that capture the key fields for each ServiceNow artifact.
+- 🧩 Type-aware forms that capture the key fields for each ServiceNow artifact
-- SQLite persistence with session-backed authentication (email + password).
+- 💾 SQLite persistence with session-backed authentication (email + password)
-- Authenticated users can create, edit, and delete their own snippets.
+- ✏️ Authenticated users can create, edit, and delete their own snippets
-- Anonymous users can browse, filter, and inspect snippet scripts and metadata.
+- 🌐 Anonymous users can browse, filter, and inspect snippet scripts and metadata

 ## Getting started